DG-creative-lab/Startup_scraper_app/README.md

 # Startup Scraper App
-This is a scraper that generates a list ranking the fastest growing EU start ups.
+This is a scraper that generates a list ranking the fastest growing EU startups.
 The list is used as the back end data of an interactive app.